Comparing quantum, molecular and continuum models for graphene at large deformations: Numerical results

 \subsubsection{Strain energy}

 Figure~\ref{fig:energy_1} shows the potential energy variation versus the uniaxial and biaxial stretch computed from molecular simulations, the DFT-based continuum model and DFT \citep{Shirazian2018_01}.
 The relative error in the strain energy $W$ is shown in Fig.~\ref{fig:energy_1}d, \ref{fig:energy_1}e and \ref{fig:energy_1}f.
 The relative error in the quantity $X$ with respect to the DFT results is defined as \eqb{lll} E(X) = \ds \frac{X - X_{\text{DFT}}}{\max(X_{\text{DFT}})}~, \eqe where $X$ results from the continuum and/or molecular simulations and $X_{\text{DFT}}$ is the DFT result.
-In MM simulations, it is found that the variation in the energy and stress (discussed subsequently) are almost identical with and without PBCs.
+The maximum value is used to avoid division by zero.
+In MS simulations, it is found that the variation in the energy and stress (discussed subsequently) are almost identical with and without PBCs.
 These results confirm that the size effect on the elastic response is negligible when the diagonal length of the SLGS is over 10.0 nm as reported by \citet{Zhao2009}.\\ The strain energy results from the MM3 potential agree with the DFT results up to the stretch $\lambda_1 \approx 1.15$ for uniaxial loading and $ \mathcal{J}_1 \approx0.3$ for biaxial loading within $\approx5 \%$ error.
-The results from the REBO+LJ and Tersoff potentials agree within an accuracy of $\approx $ 80$\%$.
+The results from the REBO+LJ and Tersoff potentials agree within an error of $\approx $ 20$\%$.
 The continuum results are in excellent agreement with those from DFT simulations for the whole range under study (within $\approx 0.05\%$ error).
 This is due to the fact, that the continuum model has been calibrated directly from DFT data \citep{Shirazian2018_01}.